homieiot/convention/convention.md

 ### Devices

 * `homie` / `5` / **`device ID`**: this is the base topic of a device.
-Each device must have a unique device ID which adhere to the [ID format](#topic-ids).
+Each device must have a unique device ID that adheres to the [ID format](#topic-ids).

 #### Device Attributes